 The Border Terrier Diet

-When it comes to Border Terrier diet, they really aren’t that picky.
-Borders can have a raw/homemade diet, yet they will also be pretty happy if they get their paws and noses on a high-quality dog food.
+When it comes to the Border Terrier diet, they really aren’t that picky.
+Borders can have a raw/homemade diet, yet they will also be pretty happy if they get their paws and noses on high-quality dog food.

-Whichever diet regime you decide to use, just keep in mind that it should be vitamin and mineral rich.
+Whichever diet regime you decide to use, just keep in mind that it should be vitamin and mineral-rich.
 This includes high-quality foods such as rice, meat, and vegetables, and even supplements.

 How much Exercise does a Border Terrier need?

 If you think that because your Border is not large, he doesn’t need daily exercise, you are wrong.
 All dogs need exercise, and when they are as active as Borders, that energy needs to be burned.

 But don’t worry, you won’t have to run marathons with your dog.
 An hour or two in the park playing fetch and running with other dogs is quite enough for a Border to burn out that excessive energy.

 One tip, you will notice how your Border likes digging, even while still a pup.

 To prevent this NO-NO from becoming an annoying habit, include plenty of toys your pup, later a dog, can chew on, toss around, and run with.
 A distraction of a sort, if you will.

 Border Terrier Health and Conditions

 To get your stone off the chest right away, the Border Terriers are well known for being a robust breed when it comes to their health.